6

 This, however, doesn’t raise the cost of living for those earning a Singapore income.
 On the contrary, it dampens imported inflation, lowering the local prices of foreign goods.

-We break down the costs of essentials in the Lion City and share how you can make the most of your money here by living as the locals do.
+The cost of living in Singapore is on average 41% lower than New York.
+To find out how does Singapore really stack up against other metropolitan cities like London and New York, we break down the cost of living in Singapore and share how you can make the most of your money here by living as the locals do.

 Like most cities, rent in Singapore is determined by proximity to the city centre and popular schools, the neighbourhood’s character and history, age of property, and access to transport.